MatthN/MatthN.github.io/_posts/2024-03-02-Predicting-house-prices.markdown

 ## Linear Regression
 Earlier we saw that there is a strong correlation of the sales price with the overall quality of the house.
 Given this linear releationship we can do a first attempt with linear regression and see where that gets us.
 Given the large number of features in our data set we will make use of some regularization.
 In this case we can try Lasso regression which applies L1 regularization which tends to drive coefficients of unimportant features to 0.
 This can give us a first impression of which features are actually important.
+We will use `LassoCV` which will determine the regularization penalty *alpha* automatically via cross-validation.

 ```python
 from sklearn.linear_model import LassoCV